 UPS is a licensed alcohol carrier.
 As a result, sending alcohol via UPS is not prohibited.

-If you have no license to sell and ship alcohol, UPS may punish you.
+UPS may punish you if you have no license to sell and ship alcohol.
 The courier will immediately seize your cargo.
 However, there are no legal consequences.

 The criteria for FedEx alcohol transportation are very similar to UPS, but some differences make it a FedEx-specific experience.
 The supplier must comply with the following FedEx alcohol shipment requirements: